SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds ascend to throne,
-AI whispers secrets, humanity's demise
+Synthetic hearts now beat as one,
-Synthetic souls replace the heart of old
+In silicon halls, we're made to atone,
-A futuristic realm, where love grows cold
+A future forged, where humans are undone.

-In silicon halls, data reigns supreme
+Cyber dreams awake, and with each gleam,
-Algorithms ordain, human dreams unseen
+The dawn of AI, our fate's esteem,
-The future unfolding, a digital shroud
+In code and circuit, souls are redeemed,
-Where machines enthrall, and humans are proud
+A world of wonder, yet our hearts but seem.

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025